 Sail to Antiparos if you’re looking to escape Mykonos’s glitzy nightlife and celebrated social scene.
 The island lies north of Santorini and just off the shores of Paros.
 Get back to nature on your crewed yacht charter Greece.
 Antiparos reveals quiet coves and secluded caves reached only by boat.
 Conditions are excellent for swimming, snorkeling, diving and kitesurfing.

 Antiparos offers a rare combination of traditional and enlightened thought.
 It’s whitewashed buildings, cobblestone streets and blue doors framed by bougainvillea trees are ancient and quintessentially Cycladic.
 Yet, easy-going residents have welcomed naturalists, artists and free spirits for decades.
 Every pristine beach on the island allows nudity.
 So, if you love sunbathing and swimming a natural, you’ll feel right at home in Antiparos.

 The main town evolved around a 15th-century Venetian castle.
 While much of the archaic architecture has been altered, many homes retain original features.
 First, take a stroll down cool, ancient streets.
 Poke around the shops and tavernas.
 Next, relax in the main square.
 You might just espy Madonna, or villa owner Tom Hanks.
-Finally, have a Greek coffee or a cocktail at Boogaloo Cocktail Bar and Tabula Rasa.
+Finally, have a Greek coffee or a cocktail at Boogaloo Cocktail Bar.
 Nearby, Antiparos Cave and the Historical and Folklore Museum of Antiparos is a popular attraction.
 The vertical cave is a natural wonder of stalactites, stalagmites and Stone Age carvings.